Skip to main content

 4. Context Propagation and Trace ID Extractionโ€‹

-The AI Gateway injects a X-Ferro-Trace-Id header into every response.
+The AI Gateway injects an X-Request-ID header into every response.
 Use this to correlate gateway logs with your application traces.

 package main